 In another move to add bullpen depth, the Brewers picked up the 29-year-old side-armer from San Diego, where he made his Major League debut in 2019 after a long Minor League journey and logged a 2.31 ERA with seven strikeouts over 11 2/3 innings.
 He has pitched parts of seven Minor League seasons, and while he does not have big strikeout numbers (7.0 per nine innings lifetime), Yardley does have a 2.90 ERA for his career and is coming off a season at Triple-A El Paso in which he held right-handed hitters to a .219 average.
 He has a full complement of Minor League options remaining.

 Nov.
 4: Chase Anderson traded; Eric Thames’ option declined and Manny Piña’s picked up

 The Brewers’ offseason overhaul began in earnest with a flurry of moves that coincided with the true opening of the free-agent marketplace.
 Picking up Piña’s $1.85 million club option was an easy call, especially considering the departure of Grandal.
-But the Brewers opted to free up $15 million by trading Anderson to the Blue Jays for Minor League outfielder/first baseman Chad Spanberger and declining Thames' $7.5 million club option.
+But Milwaukee opted to free up $15 million by trading Anderson to Toronto for Minor League outfielder/first baseman Chad Spanberger and declining Thames' $7.5 million club option.

 Nov.
 2: Angel Perdomo added to roster